-The first Italian to reach New Zealand shores was Antonio Ponto, who sailed on the Endeavour with Captain James Cook in 1769.
+The first Italian to reach New Zealand shores was Antonio Ponto, who sailed on the Endeavour with Lieutenant James Cook in 1769.

 Immigrants who arrived up until the 1890s were mostly young single men.
 Some took up residence, but others often set sail again.
 One of the earliest settlers was Salvatore Cimino, a shipping trader from Capri who arrived about 1839.
 He was married twice, to New Zealand women, and had close ties with Māori, including Te Rauparaha.

 A small group of Italians came during the gold rushes of the 1860s, working the Garibaldi Diggings in Central Otago and Italian Gully in Westland.
 When the gold ran out, some left for Australia or home, and some headed for the cities; others turned to dairy farming at Lyell in Westland, sending for family members in Pirano, Lombardy (now Piran, Slovenia) on the Gulf of Venice.

 By 1874, the New Zealand census identified 258 men and 22 women as Italian-born residents.

 Early attempts at organised migration were a sorry tale of false hopes and poor judgement.